siavava/portfolio/content/projects/information-theory/huffman-encoding.md

 featured: false
 ---

-A program that encodes text using Huffman encoding, a lossless compression algorithm.
+A program that encodes text using a lossless compression algorithm.
-To achieve this, a frequency tree is built from the text, and then the tree is traversed to assign binary codes to each character.
+A **_frequency tree_** is built from the text, thereafter binary codes are assigned to each character **_having the most frequent characters get shortest codes_**.
-The most frequent characters are assigned the shortest codes, and the least frequent characters have the more lengthy codes which increases storage efficiency.